xtuml/erebus/README.md

     ```
     The `options` json field currently supports the following options:
         * `invariant_matched` - Boolean indicating whether invariants that have the same name should match at runtime for a test event sequence
-        * `invaraint_length` - Integer value greater than or equal to 1 that specifies the length multiples of a 36 character length uuid that is produced for invariants
+        * `invariant_length` - Integer value greater than or equal to 1 that specifies the length multiples of a 36 character length uuid that is produced for invariants
     An example file is shown below:
     ```
     {